NDFinEng/quantdome/docs/strategy.md

 ## Quick Example

-Here's a quick example of a very simple strategy that will buy Apple stock if it breaks below $180.00 and rallies above $190.00
+Here's a quick example of a very simple strategy that will buy Apple stock if it breaks below $180.00 and sell Apple stock if it rallies above $190.00

 ```Python
 class SimpleAppleStrategy(Strategy):